 E) Arrange to pay your Property Tax

 Payment of property tax must be made within 1 month from the date of Acknowledgement Notice.
-You are encouraged to arrange to pay your property tax by GIRO to enjoy up to 12 interest-free monthly instalments.
+You are encouraged to pay your property tax by GIRO to enjoy up to 12 interest-free monthly instalments.

 Alternatively, you can opt for one-time GIRO deductions or use any of the modes of payment available to pay your property tax.